AlexejDumka/ResumeVisualizationWithNLP/README.md

 ## Overview

-ResumeVisualizationWithNLP is a project aimed at leveraging Natural Language Processing (NLP) techniques to analyze resumes and visualize their contents.
-This tool is designed to help recruiters and HR professionals streamline the resume screening process, identify key skills, and better understand candidate profiles.
+Application is aimed to prove usage of Natural Language Processing (NLP) to analyze resume and visualize its content.
 ---

 ## Features